Mostafa-EHD/Diabetic_Retinopathy_OCTA/README.md

 nnUNet basic tutorial: [[pytorch] nnUnet for 2D Images Segmentation](https://blog.csdn.net/qq_38736504/article/details/125494224#t0)

-The following is an example of using nnUNet for label1 segmentation, please note that we need to do the same for label2 and label3 to get the segmentation results of all three labels.
+The following is an example of using nnUNet for label1 segmentation.
+Please note that we need to do the same for label2 and label3 to get the segmentation results of all three labels.

 #### data preparation